Eat and drink emojis with their meaning

-You'll find all current WhatsApp eat and drink emojis as well as a description of their meaning.
+You'll find all current eat and drink emojis in Whatsapp and Facebook as well as a description of their meaning.
 Have fun with diving into the colorful world of emojis!

 Logo of one of the most well-known companies.
 “An apple a day keeps the doctor away.“ Represents health and is the Germans' favorite fruit.
 The green apple is also a symbol of friendship.